wilbaker/VFSForGit/CONTRIBUTING.md

 - Self-commenting code, avoid comments that do not add any additional details or context
 - Check for null using == rather than is
 - Use nameof when appropriate

-- C++ declare static functions at the top of .cpp files
+- C++: Declare static functions at the top of .cpp files

 ### Testing